mg-04/mg-04.github.io/_articles/vlsi/adder.md

 ## 7. PO Connections and Contacts
 From our floorplan, our input signals `A`, `BS`, `CIN` will arrive from the vertical M2 layers.
-We can "Update from Source/IO Pins" to create `M2` pins and label them.
+We can "Update/All From Source/IO Pins" to create M2 pins and label them.

-We need to via from `M1` all the way to `PO`.
-There needs to be five layers: `M2-VIA1-M1-CO-PO`.
+We need to via from M1 all the way to PO.
+There needs to be five layers: M2-VIA1-M1-CO-PO.
 Each layer must satisfy the design rules:

-Be aware of the following common design rule violations (all units in um)
+Be aware of the following [common design rule](/articles/vlsi/inverter) violations (all units in um)
 - `PO` spacing > 0.12
 - `M1` spacing > 0.09; 0.11 in corners
 - `M2` spacing > 0.10; 0.12 in corners